-Woman blows herself up in central Tunis, nine hurt: ministry
+Woman blows herself up in central Tunis; nine wounded

-TUNIS (Reuters) - A woman in her 30s blew herself up in the center of the Tunisian capital Tunis on Monday wounding nine people in what the Interior Ministry said was a “terrorist explosion”.
+TUNIS (Reuters) - A 30-year old woman blew herself up in the center of the Tunisian capital Tunis on Monday, wounding nine people including eight police in what the Interior Ministry called a “terrorist explosion”.

-Witnesses described a blast on the central Habib Bourguiba avenue where police were cordoning off the area near the capital’s landmark Municipal Theatre.
-The ministry said eight police officers were among the wounded.
+Witnesses described a blast on the central Habib Bourguiba avenue where hundreds of police later cordoned off an area near the capital’s landmark Municipal Theatre and the French embassy.

 Ambulances could be heard rushing to the scene.